 30A.
 Permits to purchase manufactured fireworks for public displays

-(1) The Chief Inspector may grant a permit under this Act authorizing the holder to purchase manufactured fireworks of the kind and quantity specified in the permit and use them for the purpose of holding a display of fireworks for public entertainment.
+(1) The Chief Inspector may grant a permit under this Act authorising the holder to purchase manufactured fireworks of the kind and quantity specified in the permit and use them for the purpose of holding a display of fireworks for public entertainment.

 (2) A permit under the provisions of subsection (1) —